 - Bake for about 30 – 40 minutes (baking time can vary depending on size of ramekins and temperature of water) or just until the custards are set (a slight jiggle is okay).

-- To serve, remove the custards from the refrigerator.
-Sprinkle an even layer (about 1 tablespoon of superfine sugar over the custards.
+- Remove the custards from the refrigerator and sprinkle an even layer (about 1 tablespoon) of granulated sugar over the top of the custard.

-- Using a hand held kitchen torch, or under a very hot preheated broiler, caramelize the sugar until it is golden brown and bubbly.
-(If using a torch, place it about 2 inches, at an angle, over the custard and move the torch around until the sugar melts and caramelizes.
+- Using a handheld kitchen torch, caramelize the sugar until it is golden brown and bubbly.
+Place the torch about 2 inches, at an angle, over the custard and move the torch around until the sugar melts and caramelizes into a thin layer.

 - Allow the sugar to cool so it firms up and serve.

 I love cracking the caramelized sugar crust on the creme brulee, it’s all part of the experience.

 Then it’s time to enjoy this delicious, oh so creamy and decadent dessert.
 And you don’t have to tell your friends and family how easy it was to make, that will be our little secret.